OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

 ![](forecast-evaluation-tutorial_files/figure-markdown_github/access-catalog4-2.png)

-We see that the performance at CLBJ (Lyndon B. Johnson National Grassland, Texas) is higher than at HARV (Harvard Forest, Massachusetts).
+We see that the performance at CLBJ (Lyndon B. Johnson National Grassland, Texas) is higher than at HARV (Harvard Forest, Massachusetts) and that the CLBJ forecasts are consistently underconfident.

 Another way we could look at these scores is to see how the performance varies by time of year.
 Perhaps we are better at particular times of